joacorapela/svGPFA/doc/sphinx/source/params.rst

 ##################################

 svGPFA uses different groups of parameters.
-We provide a utility function :meth:`svGPFA.utils.initUtils.getParams` that builds them from parameter specifications.
-Parameters specification contain short descriptions on how to build a parameter.
+We provide a utility function :meth:`svGPFA.utils.initUtils.getParamsAndKernelsTypes` that builds them from parameter specifications.
+These specifications contain short descriptions on how to build a parameter.
 For example, a parameter specification for the inducing points locations can be **equidistant**, indicating that the inducing points locations should be set to equidistant values between the start and end of a trial.

-Parameter specifications are nested lists (e.g., **param_spec[group_name][param_name]**) containing the specification of a parameter with a given name in a given group name Parameter specifications can be built manually, from the command line with the utility function **buildParamsSpecsFromArgs**, or from a configuration file with the utility function **buildParamsSpecsFromConfig**.
+A parameter specification is a nested list (e.g., **param_spec[group_name][param_name]**) containing the specification of parameter **param_name** in group **group_name**.
+It can be built:

+    1. manually, by specifying all parameters of all groups of the parameter specification list,

+    2. automatically, using default values, with the utility function :meth:`svGPFA.utils.initUtils.getDefaultParamsDict`,

+    3. from the command line, with the utility function :meth:`svGPFA.utils.initUtils.getParamsDictFromArgs`,

+    4. from a configuration file, with the utility function :meth:`svGPFA.utils.initUtils.getParamsDictFromStringsDict`.

+This `script <https://github.com/joacorapela/svGPFA/blob/master/examples/scripts/doEstimateSVGPFA_manualParamSpec.py>`_ demonstrates the manual construction of the parameters specification list (1).
+The `Colab <https://colab.research.google.com/github/joacorapela/svGPFA/blob/master/doc/ipynb/doEstimateAndPlot_collab.ipynb>`_ and `Jupyter <https://github.com/joacorapela/svGPFA/blob/master/examples/scripts/doEstimateSVGPFA.py>`_ notebooks automatically build this list (2).
+This `script <https://github.com/joacorapela/svGPFA/blob/master/examples/scripts/doEstimateSVGPFA.py>`_ builds the parameters specification list from the command line and from this `configuration file <https://github.com/joacorapela/svGPFA/blob/master/examples/params/00000545_estimation_metaData.ini>`_ (3, 4).

-Below we describe the svGPFA parameters and their specifications.
+Below we describe all svGPFA parameters and their specifications.
 Refer to the documentation of the above utility functions for details on how to use them.

 .. _module_structure_params: